So guys and girls, this is my well overdue ‘The Wave, Bristol – Session & Lesson Review’.

 The Wave have (of course) thought about this and provided a top notch cafe.
 The Clubhouse Cafe chucks out proper meals that cater to all tastes and diets.

-The menu itself has a wide variety of options, although they’re not all currently available due to COVID-19.
+The menu itself has a wide variety of options and caters to all dietary needs.

 My choice was the blackbean burger with skinny fries and a hot chocolate to warm the toes.
 The price was wasn’t too bad at £14.95 for both and the portion size was massive.